 Imagine Recovery’s Intensive Outpatient Program (IOP) is a great step towards creating the life you want to live.
 The program is designed to serve adults 18 and older who seek recovery from substance misuse and abuse.
-Our clinical staff consists of experienced and licensed Masters level clinicians trained to address co-occurring mental health issues such as anxiety and depression.
+Our clinical staff consists of experienced and licensed Masters level clinicians trained to address co-occurring mental health issues such as anxiety, depression and more.

 Clients participate in a 10-week program designed to establish comfort in an abstinence-centered lifestyle that facilitates self-exploration, self-awareness, joy, and confidence in maintaining long-term recovery.
 We incorporate music, art, gardening, food health and physical wellness exploration at Imagine.
 Families are a very important part of our program; they are welcome and encouraged to participate in our education and processing-based Family Group.

 Imagine Recovery Intensive Outpatient Program Services Provided:

 Group therapy three (3) times per week, three (3) hours per session

 Psychoeducation on Substance Misuse, Addiction and Mental Health